PostHog/posthog.com/contents/blog/decouple-deployment-from-release.md

 ![PostHog's flags](../images/blog/decouple-deployment-from-release/flags.png)

 These flags help us dogfood features, roll out changes to specific users, do incremental rollouts, and more.
-For example, in the flags above, we deployed without releasing:
+For example, in the flags above, we deployed 5 new features without releasing them.

-- Loading person data from ClickHouse to improve performance.
-- Product-specific onboarding.
-- A frontend for the new batch export system.
-- Additional person and group options on dashboards for our customer success team.

-We also dark launch features such as our upgraded batch exports system and data warehouse.
-This might mean they are only accessible through the API, don’t have navigation links, or only have limited options in the released code.
+We also dark launch features using feature flags.
+This means they are available in production, but hidden from users.
+For example, they might only be accessible through the API, don’t have navigation links, or only have limited options shown to users.

-Each of these changes runs through an extensive testing suite locally and on pull requests.
-This includes unit, integration, end-to-end, and visual tests.
-This enables us to be confident when deploying in the first place.

-Decoupling deployment from release enables us to ship and get features into the hands of users faster at PostHog.
+All this enables us to ship and get features into the hands of users faster at PostHog.

 ## How top companies decouple deployment from release